Let It Be... NAKED

 Yoko: That is beautiful.

-John: Long tall Sally, pretty sweet, she got everything Uncle John need, oh baby.
+John: Long tall Sally, pretty sweet, she got everything Uncle John need,

 Paul: Um, pheasants don't fly.